-What are your top things to focus on when designing a log home to ensure that it will be easy to maintain on the interior?
+What are your top things to focus on when designing a log home to ensure interior maintenance is easy?

 What role, if any, do the log species and style play in this?

 Species doesn’t play much of a role in that regards.
 However, as mentioned in the previous point, the style of finish, such as rough-sawn versus a milled or sanded smooth surface, does.
 Milled or smooth surfaces will catch less dust making dusting much easier.

 How should you finish the interior walls for the easiest maintenance?

 Wood surfaces should be sanded over and sealed with a good finish.
 Not only will this make dusting much easier, applying a quality finish will bring out the depth of the wood grain and create an inviting warmth.
 Be sure to choose a finish formulated specifically for interior wood.
 Finishes made for the exterior are generally softer and not as easy to clean as those made for the interior.

 Painted surfaces should have a good durable, quality to them that’s easy to wipe down with a wet cloth.
 Most paint companies have a product that fits that mold.
 Those finishes and sheens tend to be a bit shinier than most people want in a log or timber frame home so the trick is to find the right balance between maintenance ease and aesthetic concerns.

 Consider whether or not you want to stain the walls a different color or if you simply want to apply a clear coat.
 A clear coat alone won’t protect against UV damage that can yellow the wood over time.
 So, if you have large windows that let in a lot of sunlight, it’s wise to apply a light coat of a pigmented stain to provide that UV protection.
 Areas that are unexposed to UV light are safe with only a clear coat.